Jurijs Žigajevs

-Jurijs Žigajevs (born 14 November 1985) is a Latvian former football player who made 31 appearances for the Latvia national team.
+Jurijs Žigajevs (born 14 November 1985) is a Latvian professional football manager and former player who is currently the chairman of Leevon PPK.
+He made 31 appearances for the Latvia national team.

 Club career

 Born in the then Leningrad, Russia Žigajevs moved to Latvia at a young age.
 In his youth he played for FK Ilūkste and later FK Zibens Zemessardze.
 In 2002, he signed a professional contract with FK Rīga, playing in the Latvian Higher League.
 He played there for 6 years, until 2008, making 118 appearances and scoring 17 goals.
 After, the club's bankrupt Žigajevs signed a contract with another Latvian Higher League club FK Ventspils.
 He spent 2 seasons there, playing 46 matches and scoring 24 goals.
-On December 3, 2010 Žigajevs joined the Polish Ekstraklasa club Widzew Łódź.
-Struggling with injuries all season Žigajevs made only 5 league appearances for the Polish side and in June 2012 re-joined his former club FK Ventspils.
+On 3 December 2010, Žigajevs joined Ekstraklasa club Widzew Łódź.
+Struggling with injuries all season, Žigajevs made only 5 league appearances for the Polish side and in June 2012 re-joined his former club FK Ventspils.

 International career

-Žigajevs made his international debut for Latvia on 13 October 2007 in a 2-4 win against Iceland.
+Žigajevs made his international debut for Latvia on 13 October 2007 in a 2–4 win against Iceland.
 He collected 31 caps and scored 2 goals.
 He scored his first goal in the 2010 FIFA World Cup qualification match victory against Luxembourg.

 Position

-Žigajevs is commonly played out as a right winger.
+Žigajevs started most games as a right winger.